SEARCH: Monday, February 08, 2010

 Swimming: Because it combines low resistance with high repetitions, swimming would seem to be an ideal activity for people with back pain.
 We are not aware of any research studies evaluating the benefit of swimming on back pain, however, one study showed that "aquatic exercise", which included walking in water and swimming, was beneficial for back pain if performed at least twice per week (Ariyoshi M, et al. 1999).

-Walking: By itself, walking has been shown to be less effective than physiotherapy and weight-training therapies for back pain.
-In this study, subjects were asked to walk 1 hour per day, 3 times per week, for 12 weeks.
+Walking: In one study, walking was less effective than physiotherapy and weight-training therapies for back pain: Subjects were asked to walk 1 hour per day, 3 times per week, for 12 weeks.
 Patients were allowed to walk on their own, so how far or how fast they walked was not determined (Tortenson TA, et al. 1998).

 Whatever you choose, select low-impact activities, and avoid those that demand high-risk moves.
 Sports that involve a lot of twisting (golf, tennis), quick stops and starts (basketball, racquetball) and contact sports (football, rugby) pose the greatest risks to your back.
 Also be cautious of activities that force you to hold your posture in an uncomfortable position, for example, riding a racing bike and in-line skating where you are bent over, or water-skiing and wind-surfing which require you to contract your back muscles for sustained periods of time.